Understanding Fibromyalgia: Challenges, Causes, and a Path Forward

 Frequent comorbidity with other illnesses like depression, anxiety, or irritable bowel syndrome.

 Although the 2016 ACR diagnostic criteria provide a general framework, diagnosis still relies heavily on clinical judgment.
 The overlap with other chronic conditions increases the risk of underdiagnosis, overdiagnosis, and misdiagnosis.
+In practice, this means many patients experience years of symptoms before being formally diagnosed — often visiting multiple specialists and undergoing extensive testing along the way.

 A Complex Polysymptomatic Syndrome